zulfiyeargin/zulu/README.md

 # zulu
-A chrome plugin to keep track of  related searches
+A chrome plugin to manage searches